khaors/geocompr/main.md

 </div>

 This means that we split each fold again into five spatially disjoint subfolds which are used to determine the optimal hyperparameters (`inner` object in the code chunk below; see Figure \@ref(fig:inner-outer) for a visual representation).
+To find the optimal hyperparameter combination we would like to fit 50 models in each of these subfolds with randomly selected hyperparameter values (`ctrl` object in the code chunk below).
+Additionally, we restrict the randomly chosen values to a predefined tuning space (`ps` object).
+The latter was chosen with values recommended in the literature [@schratz_performance_nodate].

 ```r